ozaner/ozanerhansha.github.io-OLD/_posts/physics/00-0-0-kinematics.md

 It is important to note that the kinematic equations apply to all systems of 3 variables $x, \frac{dx}{dt}$, and $\frac{d^2x}{dt^2}$ as long as $$\frac{d^2x}{dt^2}$$ is constant.
 For example, $x$ could represent the  -->

 ### Graphing
-When the position, velocity and acceleration functions are graphed with respect to time, their graphs are related by the kinematic equations.
+When the position, velocity, and acceleration functions are graphed with respect to time, their graphs are related by the kinematic equations.

 #### General Info
 For any graph of $\vec{x}(t)$